Involve community organizations in planning activities and include existing services as the foundation of emergency response.

 - Strong social ties directly correspond to lower death rates, better mental health, and more stable and active communities post-disaster.

-- Families, neighbors, local business people and members of social groups help each other in the immediate crisis as well as in the months and years it takes for the community to recover.
+- Families, neighbors, local business people, and members of social groups help each other in the immediate crisis as well as in the months and years it takes for the community to recover.

 Community Leaders

 Community leaders can cultivate the crucial social bonds that contribute to cooperative action.
-Take positive action to

 Develop and maintain formal or informal institutions that bring people together